sminnee/valynx/README.md

 ### What is a value link

-- `state.get()` returns the current state value
+- `state.value` contains the current state value
 - `state.set(newState)` updates the state without reference to the old value
 - `state.update(oldState => newState)` updates the state using a function that is passed the old state value

 ### Deriving nested value links

-Valynx power is that you can create _nested_ value links, with both a getter, and a setter that mutates the global state.
+Valynx power is that you can create _nested_ value links, with both a value, and a setter that mutates the global state.

 For objects: